Plawro/Unity-fps-boomer-shooter-controller/README.md

-# Unity-fps-boomer-shooter-controller
+# Fast movement shooter
+## Customizable, simple, custom & tested
-Unity FREE package that contains my own custom made boomer shooter-like movement (camera tilting, velocity Y axis camera movement - on fall mostly, view bobbing, ...)
+This is a FREE controller for Unity that contains my own custom made boomer shooter-like movement (camera tilting, velocity Y axis camera movement - on fall mostly, view bobbing, ...)

+## How to use
+Simply download these files, put them in your Unity project, drag them to the scene (or Hierarchy), configure for your needs in the inspector and enjoy!